petermr/openVirus/textIndexing/solr/solr.md

 ```bash
 sudo su - solr -c "/opt/solr/bin/solr create -c doaj -n data_driven_schema_configs"
 ```
 As this new core uses a managed schema we must create the above fields using the [Schema API](https://lucene.apache.org/solr/guide/6_6/schema-api.html).
 We do this by using  **bin/post** commands with JSON parameters defining the fields.
-(The Schema API is pretty horrible:  all commands need to be POSTed to the engine)
+(The Schema API is pretty horrible:  all commands need to be POSTed to the engine.)

 In the terminal window issue the following commands